Glasgow and South Western Railway: A direct line to Kilmarnock

 The GPK&AR had declined to give Kilmarnock a direct route; it opened its line via Dalry in 1843.
 In 1848 the Glasgow, Barrhead and Neilston Direct Railway (GB&NDR) opened from a South Side terminus in Glasgow.
 The line was friendly to the Caledonian Railway.
 In 1865 both the Caledonian Railway and the G&SWR obtained acts of Parliament, the Crofthead and Kilmarnock Extension Railway Act 1865 (28 & 29 Vict. c. cxxxix) and the Glasgow and South-western Railway (Kilmarnock Direct) Act 1865 (28 & 29 Vict. c. lxxiv), giving them authority to build lines from Glasgow to Kilmarnock.
-Shareholders of both companies objected to the wasteful duplication, and the Caledonian and Glasgow and South Western Railways (Kilmarnock Joint Line) Act 1869 (32 & 33 Vict. c. xcviii) was obtained for the Glasgow, Barrhead and Kilmarnock Joint Railway, owned jointly by both companies, running from Neilston on the GB&NDR.
+Shareholders of both companies objected to the wasteful duplication, and the Caledonian and Glasgow and South Western Railways (Kilmarnock Joint Line) Act 1869 (32 & 33 Vict. c. xcviii) was obtained for the Glasgow, Barrhead and Kilmarnock Joint Railway (GB&KJR), owned jointly by both companies, running from Neilston on the GB&NDR.
 It opened in 1873, with a branch from Lugton to Beith.
 A connection into the St Enoch line was opened shortly afterwards.